 - Naf: Service-based interface exhibited by AF.

-The AAnF interacts with the AUSF and the AF using Service-Based Interfaces.
+The AAnF interacts with the AUSF and the AF using Service-based Interfaces.
 When the AF is located in the operator's network, the AAnF shall use Service-Based Interface to communicate with the AF directly.
 When the AF is located outside the operator's network, the NEF shall be used to exchange the messages between the AF and the AAnF.

 4.3.1 Reference point Ua*